chameleonui/grid-responsive/Readme.md

 You can disable or enable grid features through use-flags:

 ```
-// Debug is disabled by default
+// Debug and grid-fixed are disabled by default
 use-grid-tiles = true|false;
+use-grid-responsive = true|flase;
+use-grid-fixed = false|true;
 use-grid-debug = false|true;
 ```